Contemporary vs modern dance

 Development of Contemporary Dance

-For those captivated by its avant-garde methods or its focus on affective bodily articulation, contemporaneous offers an abundant landscape ready for discovery, thanks to its diversity-rich foundation that is open to interpretation from various perspectives.
+For those captivated by its avant-garde methods or its focus on affective bodily articulation, contemporaneous offers an abundant landscape ready for discovery, thanks to its diversity-rich foundation open to interpretation from various perspectives.

 Characteristics of Modern Dance